BioGUIwslLab/sublime_gui/README.md

 2. Open `sublime_gui.exe` click `Browse` and navigate to the file you just created.

 ![](img/1.png)

+**Note: By default the program converts windows line endings to linux.
+If you want to convert mac line endings to linux click on the square box shown in the figure below**

 3. Click `Run program`.
 A Sublime Text window will appear